agadin/biax_pin_short_test/README.md

 > [!NOTE]
 > `crtl + c` can be used to stop the streamlit application in the terminal

+## Test Codes
+The test codes are located in the `test` directory.
+The test codes are used to test the functionality of the code.
+The test codes are as follows:
+* `ardino_tester.py`: This code tests the functionality of the Arduino relay.
+The code triggers the relay for 1 second and then stops the relay for 1 second.
+The code repeats this process 10 times.
+* `button_finder_test.py`: This code tests the functionality of the screen click.
+The code finds the location of the button on the screen and then clicks the button.
+The code repeats this process 10 times.
+* `click_tester.py`: This code tests the functionality of the screen click.
+The code clicks the location of the button on the screen.
+The code repeats this process 10 times.

 # Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 * @agadin on github